Lord Berners: Early life and education

 Berners was born in Apley Hall, Stockton, Shropshire, in 1883, as Gerald Hugh Tyrwhitt, son of The Honorable Hugh Tyrwhitt (1856–1907) and his wife Julia (1861–1931), daughter of William Orme Foster, Apley's owner.
 His father, a Royal Navy officer, was rarely home.
-He was brought up by a grandmother who was extremely religious and self-righteous, and a mother who had little intellect and many prejudices.
-His mother, who was the daughter of a rich ironmaster, and who with a strong interest in fox hunting, ignored his musical interests and instead focused on developing his masculinity, a trait Berners found to be inherently unnatural.
+He was raised by a grandmother who was extremely religious and self-righteous, and a mother with little intellect and many prejudices.
+His mother, who was the daughter of a rich ironmaster, and had a strong interest in fox hunting, ignored his musical interests and instead focused on developing his masculinity, a trait Berners found to be inherently unnatural.
 Berners later wrote, "My father was worldly, cynical, intolerant of any kind of inferiority, reserved and self-possessed.
 My mother was unworldly, naïve, impulsive and undecided, and in my father's presence she was always at her worst".

-Berners was educated at Cheam School and Eton College, then studied in France and Germany while attempting to pass entry examination for the Foreign Office.
+Berners was educated at Cheam School and Eton College, then studied in France and Germany while attempting to pass the entry examination for the Foreign Office.
 He twice failed the examination but instead served as an honorary attache in Constantinople from 1909 to 1911 and then at Rome until after succeeding to his peerage in 1918.